 William Kirtley is Counsel at Lazareff Le Bars.
-William Kirtley advises an international clientele with respect to institutional arbitral proceedings (ICC, ICSID, LCIA, CICA, ECT, AFA) and ad hoc (notably UNCITRAL) proceedings, focusing primarily on commercial, investment and construction disputes situated in Europe, but also in Asia and Africa.
-He is a member of the ICDR Young and International Arbitration Group, the Expatriate Subcommittee of the ICC North American Committee of the Commission on Arbitration (USCIB), the ASA and of the IBA.
+He advises an international clientele with respect to institutional and ad hoc arbitral proceedings (including ICC, ICSID, LCIA, ICDR, SCC and UNCITRAL) and has a broad practice encompassing commercial, construction, investment and public international law disputes.
+He is a member of the ICC North American Committee of the Commission on Arbitration (USCIB), is admitted to the list of arbitrators of ICC France, teaches at University of Paris X-Nanterre Law School, founded the IAA Tools website and publishes widely in leading legal journals such as the Journal of International Arbitration and the ICSID Review.
 Of Franco-American nationality and a graduate of Harvard (1997), the University of Paris 1 (2004) and the Columbia School of Law (2004), William Kirtley previously practised at major corporate law firms in New York and Paris.
-He is a member of the Paris, New York and Washington DC bars and speaks English, French, Spanish and Arabic.
+He is a member of the New York, Paris and Washington DC bars.